SvenGarson/launchschool-course-frontend/LS202_HTML-And-CSS/Lesson1_First-Web-Pages/Notes_Lesson1_First-Web-Pages.md

   - `document type definition` (which is the term for the DOCTYPE, DTD)
     - **Tells the browser which markup to expect**.
     - In order to support HTML 5 and earlier, **define the `DTD` uppercase!**
+    - Doctype is case insensitive!
+    - It is **not** and HTML element!
+    - Must be a top of file
   - `attribute`
   - `selector`
   - `property`